-Line of Fire provides airy, varied climbing that mixes crack climbing and positiony face climbing moves together with good rests mixed in and would be a good flash.
-A blocky, reachy start leads to the ledges below the concave chimney.
-Make the memorable entrance moves to the chimney and trend right under the huge roof.
+Line of Fire provides airy, varied climbing that mixes crack climbing and positiony face climbing moves together with good rests.
+A blocky, reachy start leads to the ledges below the concave, bombay chimney.
+Make the memorable entrance moves to the chimney and delicately traverse right under the huge roof.
 From the blocky perch at the right side of the roof, step up onto the alligator skin face and follow the dihedral to the anchors.

 This is located on the south corner of the dome and is easily identified by the black, concaved chimney at midheight.

-5 bolts and a light gear rack to 3 inches.
+3 bolts and a light gear rack to 3 inches.
 Several slings.
 The anchor is two cold shuts at a comfortable ledge.
 Due to the excessive rat&bat shit, wet wipes are required before you eat your PB&J!

-Be wary of potential rockfall and try to minimize rope drag, and place gear to protect the second.
+Be wary of potential rockfall, try to minimize rope drag, and place gear to protect the second.
 The 2 bolts at the start eliminate placing gear behind a giant block your belayer may be standing below.
 A bolt on the alligator skin face above the roof is in line with a groove that will reduce rope drag/abrasion and will keep the rope off the footholds at the lip.
 Feel free to skip the bolts.

 Apr 12, 2010